Bandipur Tour Package

-Upper Mustang lies north of the main Himalayan range, beyond the rain shadow, within the restricted area of Nepal.
-The jeep tour typically begins from Pokhara or Kathmandu and follows the Kali Gandaki Valley through Jomsom and Kagbeni, the gateway to Upper Mustang.
-From here, the route ascends toward the walled capital of Lo Manthang.
+The tour usually begins from Pokhara or Kathmandu and follows the scenic Kali Gandaki Valley, passing through Jomsom and Kagbeni, which serves as the official gateway to Upper Mustang.
+From Kagbeni, the route continues northward into the restricted region, gradually ascending toward Lo Manthang, the ancient walled capital of the former Kingdom of Lo.

-Cultural immersion: visit Lo Manthang’s walled city, ancient monasteries, and caves; coincide your trip with the Tiji festival for a rare, living ritual performance.
+Cultural immersion: Visit Lo Manthang’s walled city, ancient monasteries, and caves; book the trip with the Tiji festival for a rare, living ritual performance.

-Accessibility across seasons: Rain-shadow relatively dry conditions, but roads remain seasonal and can be rough; plan for a rugged ride.
+Accessibility across seasons: Rain-shadow, which results in dry land, but roads remain seasonal and can be rough; plan for a rugged ride.

 Upper Mustang was historically the Kingdom of Lo, ruled by hereditary kings (Gyelpo) and culturally tied to Tibet.
 The area remained largely closed to outsiders until the early 1990s; this restriction preserved the Tibetan language, monastic traditions, and medieval architecture that visitors see today.
 Lo Manthang served as the kingdom’s capital and still houses palaces and monasteries dating back centuries.

-For the Upper Mustang Jeep Tour, foreign visitors must obtain the Restricted Area Permit (RAP) and the Annapurna Conservation Area Project (ACAP) permit, where applicable.
+For the Upper Mustang Jeep Tour, foreign visitors must obtain the Restricted Area Permit (RAP) and the Annapurna Conservation Area Project (ACAP) Permit.
 Permit rules and fees are set by Nepal’s immigration and conservation authorities.
 For families and groups, start the permit process early, as group paperwork and local contact can add processing time.

 Use high-clearance 4×4 jeeps and local drivers experienced with Mustang tracks.